- Organised activities

-We have our own honey bees in the park, cared for by members of Huntingdonshire Beekeepers Association (HBKA).
-We open the viewing gallery every day from when the weather warms up in spring to the cooler days of autumn (generally April to the end of September).
-During this time volunteer beekeepers from HBKA check the hives every Sunday between 2pm and 3pm.
-You can watch them at work from the safety of the viewing gallery, giving you the chance to go nose to nose with a whole load of bees!
-You also have a chance to talk to the beekeepers afterwards.
+We have our own honey bees in the park, cared for by members of Huntingdonshire Beekeepers' Association (HBKA).
+It's open every day between April and September.
+Volunteer beekeepers from HBKA check the hives every Sunday between 2pm and 3pm.
+You can watch them at work from the safety of the viewing gallery.

-Please get to the observation hide by 2pm to gain access to the viewing gallery.
 Honey from our bees is usually on sale in the cafe.
-The HBKA also runs courses for beekeepers who are just staring out - see their website for details.
+The HBKA also runs courses for beekeepers who are just starting out - visit their website for details.

 Barbecues and picnics

 Come along to the park and enjoy a picnic or barbecue.
-The park has four fixed barbecue stands available for use by our visitors on a first-come, first-served basis.
-You may bring your own charcoal barbecue (gas barbecues are not permitted) but please do not sit it on the grass as this causes irreparable damage.
+The park has three fixed barbecue stands available for use by our visitors on a first-come, first-served basis.
+You may bring your own charcoal barbecue but please do not sit it on the grass.
 We have some paving slabs located next to a few picnic benches that you can use.
-Please take your cooled disposable barbecue home with you.
+Please dispose of your barbecue responsibly.

 Organised groups such as Duke of Edinburgh Award, Guides and Scouts can take part in camping and related activities in our sheltered campsite.
-A campfire is permitted within the camp area and a range of activities may be organised by the group leader and agreed on in advance.
-Please contact the rangers for further information.
+A campfire is permitted within the camp area.

 Please note that camping by the public is not allowed anywhere on site.

-We have a comprehensive range of activities for all ages and abilities, from pre-school age up to college students.
+We have a comprehensive range of activities for all ages and abilities, from KS1 to KS2.